How Much Are Closing Costs For Sellers In Texas?

 When you buy a home, you are on the hook for closing costs that including things like lender fees, an appraisal, a home inspection, and transfer taxes which total between 3% to 4% of the sales price of your home.

-If you are now considering selling your home, then you'll also have to pay an additional set of seller closing costs that can be anywhere between 5-10% of your home's sales price.
-These include real estate commissions, pro-rated property taxes and any contributions towards the buyer's closing costs that were negotiated in your deal.
+If you are now considering selling your home, then you’ll also have to pay an additional set of seller closing costs that can be anywhere between 5-8% of your home’s final sales price.
+These include real estate commissions, prorated property taxes and any contributions towards the buyer’s closing costs that were negotiated in your deal.

-It's good to note however, that even though you may avoid the bulk of closing costs, you as the seller will still have to cover realtor commission costs which can add on as much as 6%.
+It’s good to note however, that even though the seller may avoid all of the mortgage fees, you will still have to cover Realtor commission costs which can add on as much as 6%.

 So how much will you actually pay in closing costs for your home in Texas?

-For example, the current median listing price in Texas is $223,000.
-If you multiply this by the typical closing cost percentage (5-10%), you'll find that your closing costs could range anywhere between $11,150 and $22,300 when you sell.
+For example, the current median home value in Texas is roughly $300,000.
+If you multiply this by the typical closing cost percentage (5-8%), you’ll find that your closing costs could range anywhere between $15,000 and $24,000 when you sell.

 While closing costs are normally divided among the buyer and seller, nothing is set in stone.
 As we mentioned above, all closing costs are negotiable, so it’s important to be familiar with all of them in case your buyer requests you pay a portion of their closing costs.
 Below, we have listed some of the most common closing costs in Texas and how much you can expect them to be.

 - Real Estate Agent Commission – typically 5-6% of the sales price: Assuming you intend to leverage the expertise of a qualified realtor and the buyer also engages an agent to purchase your home, you’ll be responsible for paying both of them at closing.
 This amount can differ greatly from one agent to another, but it is typically 2.5%-3% for each agent in Texas.
 You can reduce this cost by 2% if you sell with a SimpleShowing agent for a 1% listing fee.